FilmStack Talk: V.O.D. = Video Open to Discovery?

 VOD is where movies go to be discovered.

-This same discovery can happen in theaters, but that is less likely today than it was in the past, and requires a film be an underdog sleeper, released in theatrical windows where little else is competing, and even then word of mouth has to simply be that stellar.
+This same discovery can happen in theaters, but this is less likely today than it was in the past, and requires a film be an underdog sleeper, released in a theatrical window where little else is competing, and even then word of mouth has to be stellar.

 Mark my words: TOXIC AVENGER will have its day on streaming.
 It’s tailor-made for cinephiles and lovers of the extreme, and it’s impeccably made.
 People are going to LOVE that movie.
 But it didn’t stand a chance on Labor Day weekend in theaters, without a streaming element to bolster it.
 Cineverse is reportedly happy with the film’s performance, but I suspect it could have done so much more if there had been the word-of-mouth / discovery behind the release.